 Dialogue System

-Branching conversations with speakers, choices, conditions, and effects in a readable script format.
+Branching conversations with speakers, choices, conditions, and effects with visual editing and a readable script format.

 World Content

-Define locations, characters, items, quests, journal entries, and maps in YAML.
+Create locations, characters, items, quests, journal entries, and maps as connected game content.

 Localization